haka-security/haka/doc/user/tutorial/dissector/grammar.rst

 			end)
 		)

-.. note:: `untilcond` is an array option that returns true that indicate that we have reached the end of the array.
+.. note:: `untilcond` is an array option that returns true to indicate that we have reached the end of the array.
 See :doc:`\../../../ref/grammar` to get the list of available options.

 SMTP data
 ~~~~~~~~~